x10-lang/x10/x10.dist/samples/resiliency/README.txt

 SVN because it is an interesting example to read, but it is not expected that anyone will try to run it.

+You need to kill place(s) manually to test the resiliency.
+Note that place 0 should not be killed in current implementation.